A few days ago I received this tweet:

 Now, 5% of you watched my videos on the PearsonITCertification website.
 Pearson is my publisher, and they actually are an ATO, and they have the ability to sell vouchers!
 WHEEEE!
 So now you might be thinking, “Great!
 So why don’t we all just buy the videos and the exam voucher from PearsonITCertification.com?
 That’s perfect!”
 And the reason is, not enough people think to go there for video training.
 If only 5% of the people who bought my videos bought them from Pearson, that means we have to somehow market to 95% of the universe to get the word out.
 Pearson doesn’t believe that the amount of money we’d have to spend on marketing to get those 95% of people to buy the videos from Pearson would make the investment worth it.
 So here we are.

-So what was actually a very well-meaning rule by Axelos, intended to shut down scam training companies and direct students towards the companies who invested in becoming ATOs because ITIL training is part of their core business… companies like Pink Elephant, or ITSM Academy, New Horizons, or Qual-IT/Knapp-IT, etc…. has wound up hurting me.
+So what was actually a very well-meaning rule by Axelos, intended to shut down scam training companies and direct students towards the companies who invested in becoming ATOs because ITIL training is part of their core business… companies like Pink Elephant, or ITSM Academy, New Horizons, or Qual-IT/Knapp-IT, etc…. has wound up hurting little guys like me.
 I have no way to sell you videos through Safari/OReilly.

 And now you know the rest of the story!